AaltoSciComp/scicomp-docs/triton/help.rst

    automatically blocks people when their organizational unit changes.
 Yes, this is bad but it's not in our control...

+   If you have an Aalto visitor account, login with HAKA won't work - use your email address and Aalto password.

 .. _esupport-triton-address:

 Email ticketing system